RobinHYuan/Baccarat-Engine/README.md

 | 0 | 10 - K  |
 | 1 - 9 | A &nbsp;- 9|

-Total Score = \[Score of Card 1  + Score of Card 2 + Score of Card 3 (if it exits) \]  % 10

-If either the player or banker or both achieve a total of 8 or 9 after they both receive their second cards, the result is announced: a player win, a banker win, or tie.
-If neither hand has eight or nine, the drawing rules are applied to determine whether the player should receive a third card.
-Then, based on the value of any card drawn to the player, the drawing rules are applied to determine whether the banker should receive a third card.
-The coup is then finished, the outcome is announced.

 #### Table 2: Drawing Rules
 | Score of First Two Cards | Player | Dealer |
 | ------------- | ------------- |-------------|